firebase/firebaseui-web/README.md

 **This is only relevant for single page apps or apps where the sign-in UI is rendered conditionally (e.g. button click)**

-When redirecting back from accountchooser.com or Identity Providers like Google and Facebook, `start()` method needs to be called to finish the sign-in flow.
+When redirecting back from accountchooser.com, Identity Providers like Google and Facebook or email link sign-in, `start()` method needs to be called to finish the sign-in flow.
 If it requires a user interaction to start the initial sign-in process, you need to check if there is a pending redirect operation going on on page load to check whether `start()` needs to be called.